radu-gheorghe/demos/haystack_us_2025/webapp/README.md

    - Show these preferences as colored pills above the search results
    - Display matching cars based on your preferences

+3. **Manual preference adjustment**:
+   - Click on any preference pill to open an adjustment slider
+   - Use the slider to set your preferred weight from -5 to +5
+   - Click "Apply" to update your search results with the new weight
+   - Manual adjustments will be preserved in future chat interactions

-3. Continue the conversation to refine your preferences and get better results.
+4. Continue the conversation to refine your preferences and get better results.

-4. Click "New Chat" to start over with a fresh conversation.
+5. Click "New Chat" to start over with a fresh conversation.

 ## Technical Details